Sports Diplomacy Programs

 The second model, Coach Training Workshops, allows coaches of youth teams to develop their sports coaching and training abilities.
 Coaches also learn leadership skills that allow them work successfully with at-risk youth and players from communities in conflict.

 CIED is working to expand successful models launched in Eastern Europe to other communities around the world.

-Sports Diplomacy Programs have been sponsored by the U.S. government (Department of State and U.S. Embassies) with the support of individuals and corporations.
+Sports Diplomacy Programs have been sponsored by the Bureau of Educational and Cultural Affairs of the U.S. Department of State with the support of individuals and corporations.
 CIED has conducted Sports Diplomacy initiatives since 2009.

 Vanja is a career basketball coach, educator, and sports management professional, and this program was a perfect means for him to put his experience and passion into action.
 With the financial and administrative support of institutional partners, Vanja and his team were able to purchase quality sports equipment and accessories and provide excellent coaching and support the children.

 “This program provided me with the opportunity not only to develop and broaden my basketball skills but also to meet people from another culture and learn about their culture and traditions.”